ASML-Labs/MATFrost.jl/README.md

 ```

 ## Conditions Julia functions
-To be able to call Julia functions through `matfrostjulia` it needs to satisfy some conditions.
+To be able to call Julia functions through MATFrost it needs to satisfy some conditions.

 1. The Julia function should have a single method implementation.
 2. The function input signature should be fully typed and concrete entirely (meaning any nested type is concrete as well).